Categories

 YANGON NIGHTLIFE

-• Nightlife is fairly limited for visitors.
-Local beer bars can be found everywhere, but will not likely have English speaking staff – drinks tend to be very cheap, however.
+• Local beer bars can be found everywhere, but may not have English speaking staff – drinks tend to be very cheap, however.

 UNIQUE LANDMARKS TO VISIT